What We Do

 Volunteers always ask, “What do blind people want to hear?”
 Blind people want to hear (read) everything that you do.
 Many have been blind since birth, but the majority of listeners are people with some sight who, with advanced age, illness or physical disability, have lost their ability to read.
 Just like you, they have a lifetime of experiences and interests that haven’t gone away just because they can no longer read, and they want to continue adding as much as they can to that experience.

 You are the eyes of the world for our listeners.
 This is not a task to be undertaken lightly.
-We are committed to providing the highest quality of radio reading service in the world, and there are services in the United States, Canada, New Zealand, Australia and other countries.
+We are committed to providing the highest quality radio reading service in the world.
+There are services throughout the United States, Canada, New Zealand, Australia and other countries.
+Contact Audio Journal for information concerning a location of your interest.

 What Will Happen Now?